Staten Island Zoo Internship Program

 June 1st for September Fall Internship start date

-To Apply, please review the internship opportunities below and then apply using this form.
+To Apply, please review the internship opportunities below and then download an application from the button below:

 The Education Internship offers individuals the opportunity to assist the Zoo’s Education Department with public programs and school programs for grades Pre-K – 12th grade.
-Interns gain experience in public speaking, animal handling, and weekend family programming.
-Interns will work collaboratively with staff to develop and evaluate curriculum, as well as assist with clerical duties and research.
+Interns gain experience in public speaking, animal handling, and weekend family programming and events.
+Interns will work collaboratively with staff to develop and evaluate curriculum, as well as assist with clerical duties and education research.

 Education Interns do not need prior experience, but must be comfortable working with animals.
 The Zoo will provide on-the-job training.

-A Children’s Center intern works alongside zookeepers conducting daily husbandry for a variety of hoofstock, birds, and more.
+A Children’s Center intern works alongside zookeepers conducting daily husbandry for a variety of hoofstock, birds, exotics like kangaroos, and more.
 This includes feeding, cleaning, and routine exhibit maintenance.
 This internship takes place outdoors year-round.
 Interns should dress for all weather elements.